(Past @ UTS 2008 - Feb 2014 )

-Bachelor of Sound and Music Design (Course Director)
+Bachelor of Sound and Music Design (Former Course Director)

 The course is for students with an interest in music, creative arts, design and technology, and interactive media.
 It converges creative practice (art thinking) and innovative solution (design thinking) through music and sound.
 It offers a unique, contemporary sound and music degree experience by merging art and technology across domains of composition, entertainment and audio technology, as well as combining features of musical culture and sound production with interaction design.
 A strong research-led teaching ethos governs the rapid integration of new technologies and develops from research and industry collaboration into the curricuum to embrace latest thinking in an evolving and innovative field.
 It is a 3-year full-time Bachelor's degree.

 Career pathways include working in sound design or production across a diverse range of media, communication and design outlets including architecture, animation, exhibition design, gaming, music, product design and web applications.
 Specific examples include computer musicians, e-fashion designers, electronic music composers, information system (sonification) designers, installation artists/sound sculptors, interactive media artists, mobile/smart-phone and device audio interface designers, new media artists, new sonic interface designers, product audio designers and software interface designers.
 This hybrid multidiscilinary approach builds on the collabroation between the Faculty of Arts and Social Sciences with the Faculty of Design, Architecture and Building at UTS enabling a rich intersection with spatial, architectural, industrial design and social and cultural contextualisation.